-Today the brewery proudly produces 9 Core Beers all year round and many seasonal/special ales which are sold to pubs and bottle outlets throughout the South East of England & East Anglia
+Today the brewery proudly produces 9 core beers all year round with many seasonal/special ales being sold to pubs and bottle outlets throughout the South East of England & East Anglia

 Wantsum Brewery takes its name from the Wantsum Channel, the watercourse separating the Isle of Thanet and what was the mainland of the English county of Kent.
 During the time of King Henry VIII, this channel was the mooring place of the King’s Fleet.
 The brewery sits on what was one of the major tributaries to the Wantsum Channel.